createcandle/webinterface/README.md

 - Only allows control over things.
 Does not support creating rules, checking logs, or any such other features of the Gateway.

-## Installation & Getting started
+## Installation

+Simply install the addon using the Candle store.

+## Manual inntallation

 - Place the files from the `webserver` folder in a location on your PHP webserver.
 - Change the filename of the `htaccess` file into `.htaccess` (adding the first dot).
 - Install the addon (use the SeaShell addon and run this command: `git clone https://github.com/flatsiedatsie/webinterface.git /home/pi/.webthings/addons/`)
 - Install the dependencies (use the SeaShell addon and run this command: `sudo chmod +x /home/pi/.webthings/addons/webinterface/package.sh` and then this command: `/home/pi/.webthings/addons/webinterface/package.sh`)
 - Wait about 15 minutes for everything to install and then reboot.
 The addon should now appear under settings.
-- In the addon settings, add an authorization token.
-This token can be generated under Settings -> Developer in your Webthings Gateway.
 - In the addon settings, set a password .
 You will have to enter the same password in the web interface.
 - In the addon settings, provide the URL where the PHP files are located.
 E.g. https://www.candlesmarthome.com/webinterface/
 - Enable the addon

-Now you can visit the webserver.
-Enter the password, and within about 10 seconds the data should appear.
+Now you can visit the webserver (https://www.candlesmarthome.com/web).
+Enter the password, and within about 30 seconds the data should appear.

 ## Thanks to